aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/management-source-interfaces-settings.md

         mgmt_interface: <bool>

         # Configure an IP Radius source-interface with the interface set by `inband_mgmt_interface` for the VRF set by `inband_mgmt_vrf`.
         # `inband_mgmt_interface` is typically a loopback or SVI interface, and can be set under the node settings.
         inband_mgmt_interface: <bool>

+      # sFlow source-interfaces.
+      sflow:

+        # Configure a sFlow source-interface with the interface set by `mgmt_interface` and the VRF set by `mgmt_interface_vrf`.
+        # `mgmt_interface` is typically the out-of-band Management interface, and can be set under the node settings, platform settings or as a group/host var.
+        mgmt_interface: <bool>

+        # Configure a sFlow source-interface with the interface set by `inband_mgmt_interface` and the VRF set by `inband_mgmt_vrf`.
+        # `inband_mgmt_interface` is typically a loopback or SVI interface, and can be set under the node settings.
+        inband_mgmt_interface: <bool>